near/NEPs/specs/Proposals/0040-split-states.md

 ### Protocol Change
 Sharding config for an epoch will be encapsulated in a struct `ShardLayout`, which not only contains number of shards, but also layout information to decide which account ids should be mapped to which shards.
 The `ShardLayout` information will be stored as part of `EpochConfig`.
 Right now, `EpochConfig` is stored in `EpochManager` and remains static across epochs.
 That will be changed in the new implementation so that `EpochConfig` can be changed according to protocol versions, similar to how `RuntimeConfig` is implemented right now.

 The switch to Simple Nightshade will be implemented as a protocol upgrade.  `EpochManager` creates a new `EpochConfig` for each epoch from the protocol version of the epoch.
 When the protocol version is large enough and the `SimpleNightShade` feature is enabled, the `EpochConfig` will be use the `ShardLayout` of Simple Nightshade, otherwise it uses the genesis `ShardLayout`.
-The `ShardLayout` for Simple Nightshade will be added as part of the near config.
+Although not ideal, the `ShardLayout` for Simple Nightshade will be added as part of the genesis config in the code.
+The genesis config file itself will not be changed, but the field will be set to a default value we specify in the code.
+This process is as hacky as it sounds, but currently we do not have a better way to account for changing protocol config.
+To completely solve this issue will be a hard problem by itself, thus we do not try to solve it in this NEP.

 Since the protocol version and the shard information of epoch T will be determined at the end of epoch T-2, the validators will have time to prepare for states of the new shards during epoch T-1.